Liam-Zhou/Chuwa0910/ShortQuestions/hw23-Java8.md

 ## 10. What is the @FunctionalInterface?

-It's a annotation for Functional Interface which has one single abstract method.
+It's a annotation for Functional Interface which has only one single abstract method and several default methods.
 The annotation is for the sanity check.

 ## 11. what is lamda?

-The Lambda expression is used to provide the implementation of an interface which has functional interface.
+The Lambda expression is used to provide the implementation of a functional interface.

 ## 12. What is Method Reference?